Purdue-CS193/homework-0-nwhitefrolf/index.md

 # Neal White's First CS193 Homework
--Get to learn about different softwares
+- Get to learn about different softwares
--Prepares me for future classes and work
+- Prepares me for future classes and work
--Only 1 credit hour
+- Only 1 credit hour